-The Financial Statements are presented in Indian Rupees (INR) and all values are rounded to the nearest lakhs, expect where otherwise indicated.
+The Financial Statements are presented in Indian Rupees (INR) and all values are rounded to upto two decimal place of the nearest lakhs, expect where otherwise indicated.

-Summary of significant accounting policies 2.2
+2.2 Summary of significant accounting policies

-Current versus non-current classification (a)
+(a) Current versus non-current classification

-The Company presents assets and liabilities in the balance sheet based on current/ non-current classification.
+The Company presents assets and liabilities in the balance sheet based on current/non-current classification.
 An asset is treated as current when it is:

-- Expected to be realized or intended to be sold or consumed in normal operating cycle - Held primarily for the purpose of trading - Expected to be realized within twelve months after the reporting period, or - · Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period
+- Expected to be realized or intended to be sold or consumed in normal operating cycle - Held primarily for the purpose of trading - · Expected to be realized within twelve months after the reporting period, or - Cash or cash equivalent unless restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period